Bolt vs. Gas

 Sound measurement recorded at right shooters ear.

-Accuracy is the average of three, five-shot groups at 100 yards.
+Accuracy is the average of three, five-shot groups at 100

 Based on this particular test, the bolt rifle offers the best suppressed shooting experience.
 The manually operated bolt forces noise and gas out of the muzzle end.
 The shooter experiences less noise and no blowback.
 (Photo courtesy of “Shooting Times”)